cdot/HSAC/README.md

 Custom application for managing a dive club's resources.
 The application was created specifically for use by
-[Hartford Sub-Aqua Club (HSAC)](http://hartfordscuba.co.uk), and reflects the way we organise and manage our resources - training kit, compressor, and O<sub>2</sub> bank.
+[Hartford Sub-Aqua Club (HSAC)](http://hartfordscuba.co.uk), and reflects the way we organise and manage our resources - training kit, compressor, and oxygen bank.

 The application comprises two parts:
 1. A [browser application](app/README.md)